sproutsocial/nsq-j/README.md

 Tests are run with maven.
 There are both unit tests and integration tests!

+If you are using Intellij, you may want to use the Maven test lifecycle to run tests as opposed to relying on built-in junit integration or tests may fail (because they are not unittests).

 ```
 # Running the Unit Tests
 $ mvn test